en_USEnglish

 Use irrelevant links

 Avoid creating internal links to pages that are not relevant to the content of the linked page.
-Internal links should be logical and consistent with the site's theme and subject matter.
+Internal links should be logical and consistent with the theme and topic of the site.

 Ignore link anchor optimization

-Neglecting to optimize link anchors can limit the impact of your internal mesh on your site's SEO.
-Use descriptive link anchors, which describe the content of the linked page, to improve the relevance and visibility of your pages.
+Neglecting to optimize anchor text can limit the impact of your internal linking on your site's SEO.
+Use descriptive anchor text, which describes the content of the linked page, to improve the relevance and visibility of your pages.

 Overloading a page with links